aaronsunboy/aaronsunboy.github.io/index.md

 ## 🧪 Projects

-🔹 Hyperplane Region Visualizer
+🔹 Hyperplane Region Visualizer (ongoing)

 A Python animation tool to visualize the number of regions created by hyperplane arrangements in 2D and 3D.
-Built based on my MIT PRIMES-USA research under Prof. Olivier Bernardi.

 ---